Oldboycypher/Milestone-Project-One/README.md

 #### When submitting, if a field is left empty, an error message will appear asking for the field to be completed.
 If the email section fails to contain an '@' symbol, an error message will appear asking for this to be included.
 #### When the valid form is submitted the user is taken to the CI site for <https://formdump.codeinstitute.net/>.
 Here a message will display saying "Congratulations!
 If you can read this, you have prepared and submitted your form correctly."

 #### The forms were tested on all virtual screen sizes and responsive layouts.
 Also testing was done on all devices mentioned in testing.
-On the smallest screen being iPhone 5, the form fills the screen but no overlap.
+On the smallest screen being iPhone 5, the form fills the screen but no width overlap.
 Larger devices the form sits central and uses on average 1/3 to 1/2 the view width of the screen.

 # Deployment
 #### This project and all files are located in a repository on GitHub.
 To view the files follow the link below: